-In addition to deleteriously affecting nutrition intake and quality of life, the presence of dysphagia can also seriously affect the administration of beneficial medications.^{3,9} Patients tend to adapt to slowly deteriorating swallowing function by changing or modifying their foods and medicines, thickening their liquids, or by prolonging meal times, often resulting in a failure to take medications as prescribed. solid medications Patients taking are challenged-often crushing tablets and/or taking medications with food to compensate-and nonadherence is common.^{10,11} In particular, crushing pills and/or taking them with food may alter absorption rates or change the effective dose.^{10,12} Crushing tablets may be especially salient for riluzole, because pharmacokinetics (PK) studies have shown significant decreases in Cmax and AUC when riluzole is taken with a high-fat meal; Cmax decreased by 44% and AUC decreased by 17.5%.13 Furthermore, crushing riluzole disrupts the film coating of the tablet, which is designed to minimize the anesthetic effect of the drug within the mouth and throat.12 Because larynx sensory deficit occurs in the majority of people with ALS who develop dysphagia, a potential increase in the anesthetic effect of riluzole in a patient with underlying decreased larynx sensitivity could further impair that patient's ability to swallow, and thus increase the risk for aspiration.14
+In addition to deleteriously affecting nutrition intake and quality of life, the presence of dysphagia can also seriously affect the administration of beneficial medications.
+Patients tend to adapt to slowly deteriorating swallowing function by changing or modifying their foods and medicines, thickening their liquids, or by prolonging meal times, often resulting in a failure to take medications as prescribed.
+Patients taking solid medications challenged-often crushing tablets and/or taking food medications with to compensate-and nonadherence is common.
+10,11 In particular, crushing pills and/or taking them with food may alter absorption rates or change the effective dose.
+10,12 Crushing tablets may be especially salient for riluzole, because pharmacokinetics (PK) studies have shown significant decreases in Cmax and AUC when riluzole is taken with a high-fat meal; Cmax decreased by 44% and AUC decreased by 17.5%.
+13 Furthermore, crushing riluzole disrupts the film coating of the tablet, which is designed to minimize the anesthetic effect of the drug within the mouth and throat.
+Because larynx sensory deficit occurs in the majority of people with ALS who develop dysphagia, a potential increase in the anesthetic effect of riluzole in a patient with underlying decreased larynx sensitivity could further impair that patient's ability to swallow, and thus increase the risk for aspiration.

-The majority of people with ALS will eventually require enteral-nutrition support, necessitating the insertion of a percutaneous endoscopy gastrostomy tube.15 (PEG) Challenges associated with administering solid drugs via a PEG tube are similar to those associated with oral administration in patients with dysphagia.
-Tablets must be crushed, potentially altering the PK properties.12 Occlusions of the PEG tube occur in 23% to 35% of patients, and crushed tablets are a common cause.^{16-18} Crushing enteric-coated tablets is especially problematic because the broken pieces will bond together when moist.19 Occlusions may cause dehydration, malnutrition, and/or the need for additional surgery.
-Consequently, in patients with enteral feeding tubes, liquid formulations of medications are recommended when available.^{17,18}

-Riluzole oral suspension (50 mg/10 mL) was first approved for use in the United Kingdom in 2015.^{20-24} It has been established as bioequivalent to the tablet formulation under fasting conditions when taken orally.22 This oral suspension of riluzole has not been associated with the difficulty and challenges that patients experience when taking tablets or crushing solid medications-allowing ease of administration if a patient develops dysphagia.25 People living with ALS can continue to take riluzole throughout the course of their illness.
-In addition, dosing is more accurate in comparison with crushed riluzole tablets, and the facility of using an already-liquid medicine may improve compliance and adherence.
+The majority of people with ALS will eventually require enteral-nutrition support, necessitating the insertion of a percutaneous endoscopy gastrostomy tube.
+15 Challenges associated (PEG) administering solid drugs via a PEG tube are similar to those associated with oral administration in patients with dysphagia.
+Tablets must be crushed, potentially altering the PK properties.
+12 Occlusions of the PEG tube occur in 23% to 35% of patients, and crushed tablets are a common cause.
+16-18 Crushing enteric-coated tablets is especially problematic because the broken pieces will bond together when Occlusions may cause dehydration, malnutrition, and/or the need for additional surgery.
+Consequently, in patients with enteral feeding tubes, liquid formulations of medications are recommended when available.
+17,18 taken orally.
+This oral suspension of riluzole has not been associated with the difficulty and challenges that patients experience when taking tablets or crushing solid medications-allowing ease of administration if a patient develops dysphagia.
+People living with ALS can continue to take riluzole throughout the course of their illness.
+In addition, dosing is more accurate in comparison with crushed riluzole tablets, and the facility of using an alreadyliquid medicine may improve compliance and adherence.